CameronGobin/CameronGobin/README.md

 - 👋 Hi, I’m @CameronGobin
 - 👀 I’m interested in bettering humanity through innovation.
-- 🌱 I’m currently learning the very basics of machine learning, advanced simulation modeling, and advanced quantitative modeling.
+- 🌱 I’m currently learning the fundamentals of machine learning engineering, data engineering, and system adminstration.
 - 💞️ I’m looking to collaborate on all data science projects; looking to gain both experience and skill.
 - 📫 How to reach me camerongobim@gmail.com (no that is not a typo)